Recycle to Recycle: Electrolysis Rust Removal with Semco Carbon

 Last month we posted a blog titled “Recycle to Recycle: Brush Plating” in which we detailed how recycled graphite can be used in the brush plating process, which is a method of plating that uses an applicator hooked up to an electrical current to brush on the plating metal.
 Brush plating works by using a portable power pack to provide a current to a closed circuit created when the plating tool touches the object to be plated.
 Recycled graphite pieces can be used as electrodes in this setup.

-This month, we’d like to explore another process that can use recycled graphite in order to recycle other materials.
+This month, we’d like to explore another process that can use recycled graphite in order to recycle other materials and remove rust with a battery charger and a few simple supplies.
 This process is called electrolysis rust removal.
 Let us walk you through it.

 First Lets Discuss and Set Up Our Rig

 Electrolysis rust removal begins with a rig.
-It’s best to set up this rig outdoors and in the presence of a window fan, which provides additional ventilation for the small amount of pure oxygen and hydrogen gas created when the rig is working.
+It’s best to set up this rig outdoors and in the presence of a window fan, which provides additional ventilation for the small amount of pure oxygen and hydrogen gas created when the rig is working to remove rust.

-The rig itself includes the following components: an automotive battery charger and cables (any strength battery charger will do for the power supply), copper wiring connections and scrap wood for suspending the cathode, mild steel bar parts holder for use with a cathode, an electrolysis tank (an old cooler works just fine), and, finally, two rebar rods -- or, if you know a local machine shop that produces carbon products, two scrap graphite rods or plates -- used as sacrificial anodes that will collect the unwanted rust.
+The rig itself, specifically built to remove rust, includes the following components: an automotive battery charger and cables (any strength battery charger will do for the power supply), copper wiring connections and scrap wood for suspending the cathode, mild steel bar parts holder for use with a cathode, an electrolysis tank (an old cooler works just fine), and, finally, two rebar rods -- or, if you know a local machine shop that produces carbon products, two scrap graphite rods or plates -- used as sacrificial anodes that will collect the unwanted rust during the rust removal process.

 What Does the Electrolysis Rig Do?

 Let’s back up a bit, though.
-We know what an electrolysis rig is made of, but what is it for?
+We know what an electrolysis rig used to remove rust is made of, but what is it for?
 Well, if you have any old rusty tools in your garage or garden shed, rust removal by electrolysis is an effective way to give these old tools a new lease on life.
 Many tools, automotive parts, and antique are difficult to clean mechanically without causing damage, or they simply have too many tight spaces to thoroughly remove rust with brushes or wire wheels.
 Electrolysis can remove all rust with no damage to the underlying metal.
-We’ll use this rusty adjustable wrench to demonstrate how the electrolysis process for rust removal works.
+We’ll use this rusty adjustable wrench to demonstrate how the electrolysis process to remove rust works.

 A Closer Look At The Process In Action

-Let’s look inside the electrolysis vat while the wrench is being cleaned.
+Let’s look inside the electrolysis vat while we remove rust from the wrench.
 The black cable in the bottom of the following image is the positively charged terminal of the battery charger and is connected to the sacrificial anode, in this case a rebar rod that is beginning to collect the rust from the workpiece.

 What's Happening In The Water?